Meetings

 URL: https://riastronomia.es/el-universo-en-56-colores-ciencia-con-los-primeros-datos-de-j-pas/

-http://www.cometinterceptor.space/ Comet Interceptor Full Team Meeting
+https://www.cometinterceptor.space/ Comet Interceptor Full Team Meeting

 Place: IAA-CSIC